GuyTeichman/RNAlysis/README.rst

 What is it?
 -----------

-RNAlysis is a python package providing modular analysis pipeline for RNA sequencing data from *C. elegans*.
+RNAlysis is a python package providing modular analysis pipeline for RNA sequencing data.
 The package includes various filtering methods, data visualisation, clustering analyses, enrichment anslyses and exploratory analyses.